Elleined/go-social-media-api/README.md

 # How to run
 ## dev
 1. CD to deployment > dev
-2. Supply the correct environment variables in (./dev/.env) and local project .env
+2. Supply the correct environment variables in (./deployment/dev/.env) and local project .env
-3. Run database migration
+3. Run these command it will run the following:
+   - file-server
+   - redis-server
+   - mysql-server
 ```
 docker compose up -d dev-migration
 ```